nguyenhuuduy6592/defituna-pnl/improvements/pools-feature-plan.md

     *   **Value add**: Visualize the stability and trend of returns and pool size.
     *   **Action Item**: Integrate charting library and create reusable chart components for Fee APR and TVL.

-3.  🔄 **Develop Contextual Tooltips & Explanations**:
+3.  ✅ **Develop Contextual Tooltips & Explanations**: (completed)
-    *   Enhance all metric tooltips to explain *what the metric means for the user* and *how to interpret it* (e.g., "High Fee APR suggests good returns for LPs based on recent activity, but check volatility").
+    *   ✅ Created comprehensive tooltips system:
+        * Implemented `tooltipContent.js` utility with context-aware tooltips for all metrics
+        * Created dynamic tooltips that adapt explanations based on metric values
+        * Added risk level assessment for Fee APR, Volume/TVL, and Volatility metrics
+    *   ✅ Enhanced tooltip presentation:
+        * Created `EnhancedTooltip` component with rich formatting support
+        * Added interactive InfoIcon component for better discoverability
+        * Implemented section-based tooltips with clear visual hierarchy
+    *   ✅ Added educational components:
+        * Created dedicated `ImpermanentLossExplainer` component with interactive examples
-    *   Add info icons with brief explanations for key concepts like impermanent loss risk (without complex calculations yet).
+        * Added key concept explanations for impermanent loss and price impact
+        * Integrated education section in pool detail pages
+    *   ✅ User-focused explanations:
+        * Rewritten all tooltips to explain implications for users, not just definitions
+        * Added clear "What it means" sections in each tooltip
+        * Included separate advice for traders vs. liquidity providers
-    *   **Value add**: Educate users and build confidence in interpreting the data.
+    *   **Value add**: Educates users and builds confidence in interpreting the data while making it accessible to newcomers.
-    *   **Action Item**: Review and rewrite all tooltips with a focus on user implications.

 ### Phase 6: User Convenience & Decision Support 🔄 IN PROGRESS
 *Focus: Make it easier for users to track, compare, and act.*